RyanTavol/Brownian-Motion-Stock-Model/README.md

 Instructions For Running The Code:

-1.Make Sure git and python are installed on your computer
+1. Make Sure git and python are installed on your computer

 2. Clone The Repository
   - Open an Empty Directory